Entropy (2022) Review

 Entropy is defined as “lack of order or predictability; gradual decline into disorder”.
 Which is perfect for a film that makes absolutely no sense.

 Entropy begins with a woman in tears and talking on the phone.
 This is Abby (Miranda Nieman, Gray Area) and she’s crying because she’s been told she has ovarian cancer.
 Her day is about to get worse though.
-Her girlfriend Miranda (Hayley Sunshine, Black Wolf) has accepted an invitation for the two of them to a get together with her old self help group, a group who Abby can’t stand.
+Her girlfriend Miranda (Hayley Sunshine, Black Wolf) has accepted an invitation for the two of them to a get together with her old self-help group, a group that Abby can’t stand.

 The reason for the get together is the return of Scott (Scott Hale, The Bedeviled) who had been off on a journey to explore the roots of the philosophies the group follows.
 If you’re thinking that this never ends well, you’re right.
 And this is no exception, for the characters or the audience.